SpaceKookie/kicad-kookielibs/README.md

 Anything that's marked as a "kookie_*" lib are well maintained schematics and footprints.
 Check the wiki for part lists to associate with some of the footprints.

+The symbols library is also hosted <HERE> and contains cool symbols to put on your PCB that I created during my projects.